 We consider 4.c insufficient as a means to overcoming the shortage of trained and qualified teachers.
 Firstly, there has to be a robust teacher target that ensures that all children have quality teachers.
 Secondly, quality teachers must be both professionally trained and highly qualified.
 Thirdly, teachers cannot deliver quality education alone and must be supported in the profession.
 Therefore, we propose a zero-target that encompasses all these aspects: by 2030, ensure that all learners are taught by qualified, professionally-trained, motivated and well-supported teachers, in accordance with the Muscat Agreement.

 Goal 4.
-Ensure inclusive and equitable quality education and promote life-long learning opportunities for all
+Ensure inclusive and equitable quality education and life-long learning opportunities for all

-4.1 by 2030, ensure that all girls and boys complete free, equitable and quality primary and secondary education leading to relevant and effective learning outcomes
+4.1 by 2030, ensure that all girls and boys complete free, equitable and quality primary and secondary education, of which at least 9 years are compulsory, leading to relevant and effective learning outcomes

-4.2 by 2030 ensure that all girls and boys have access to quality early childhood development, care and pre-primary education so that they are ready for primary education
+4.2 by 2030 ensure that all girls and boys have access to quality early childhood care and education and at least one year of free pre-primary education so that they are ready for primary education

-4.3 by 2030 ensure equal access for all women and men to affordable quality technical, vocational and tertiary education, including university
+4.3 by 2030 ensure equal access for all women and men to quality technical, vocational and tertiary education, including university

-4.4 by 2030, increase by x% the number of youth and adults who have relevant skills, including technical and vocational skills, for employment, decent jobs and entrepreneurship
+4.4 by 2030, increase by x% the number of youth and adults who have relevant skills, including technical and vocational skills, for employment, decent work and entrepreneurship

 4.5 by 2030, eliminate gender disparities in education and ensure equal access to all levels of education and vocational training for the vulnerable, including persons with disabilities, indigenous peoples, and children in vulnerable situations

-4.6 by 2030 ensure that all youth and at least x% of adults, both men and women, achieve literacy and numeracy
+4.6 by 2030 ensure that all youth and adults, both men and women, achieve literacy and numeracy

 4.7 by 2030 ensure all learners acquire knowledge and skills needed to promote sustainable development, including among others through education for sustainable development and sustainable lifestyles, human rights, gender equality, promotion of a culture of peace and non-violence, global citizenship, and appreciation of cultural diversity and of culture’s contribution to sustainable development